YufeiZhang2/AIP-A3/README.md

 	• Do not repete the same logic to avoid duplicated code.
 Follow KISS priciple: keep it simple and stupid;

-	• Refactor the code after it works and try to make it clean to realise the same fucntion so that the code is more  	     readable.
+	• Refactor the code after it works and try to make it clean to realise the same fucntion so that the code is more  	     readable;

 	• Do not write long methods, one method for one purpose;